SarthakMakhija/clearcheck/README.md

     .should_not_contain_ignoring_case("word");
 ```

-### Beyond the built-in: Unleashing the power of custom matchers and assertions
+### Unleashing the power of custom matchers and assertions

 While this crate comes loaded with a plethora of ready-made assertions, sometimes your testing needs demand a bespoke touch.
 **clearcheck** allows crafting your own custom matchers and assertions!